Living with Leigh Syndrome

 For now, the Eifferts have no choice but to continue living one day at a time, aware that Emily is defying the odds with every day that passes.
 Having endured the loss of her first child, Alison is no stranger to heartbreak, but coping with the daily uncertainty of Emily's illness involves a different kind of emotional stress.

 "When Amy died that was absolutely devastating.
 It’s terrible to lose a child.
 But Emily has to live with this disease every day.
 She's done so incredibly well, and of course that's a positive thing.
-But you have that cloud over you the whole time, constantly worrying if she's going to be ok."
+But we have that cloud over us the whole time, constantly worrying if she's going to be ok."

 Since her initial seizure Emily has regained some strength and movement down her weak left side.
 However, she still tires easily, suffers from terrible migraines and often finds it difficult to follow conversations.
 Socialising with her friends can be exhausting, and things are not getting any easier now that she has reached an age when freedom and independence are increasingly important to her.